 4. Stop complaining – What are we really saying when we complain?
 We are not happy with what we are receiving.
 We are not grateful and don't appreciate the given.

-These 4 steps make a huge difference in perspective and are the base for receiving – and giving follows automatically in reciprocity.
+These 4 steps will make a big difference in perspective and they are the base for receiving – and giving.

 Giving and Receiving